Pitt-IshiharaLab/lab-handbook/README.md

 ### Emergencies and asking for help

 We understand that unexpected emergencies arise and you cannot work as you had planned.
 In such cases, please let Keisuke know (no need to share the details, if you feel uncomfortable).
 If necessary, reach out for help to your fellow lab members to cover during your absence, but take into account that each person has their own work and family duties.

+# 4. Leaving the lab

+### Offboarding checklist

+- [ ] Move your name to the almuni section in [LabMembers.md](LabMembers.md).
+Include the period that you were part of the group.
+This will be your last pull request to this repository!